S.Korea reports highest COVID-19 case count since Jan. 7

-SEOUL, July 2 (Reuters) - South Korea's daily count of coronavirus cases topped 800 on Thursday, the highest since Jan.
+SEOUL (Reuters) -South Korea’s daily count of coronavirus cases topped 800 on Thursday, the highest since Jan.
 7, due to new cluster infections and the spread of the highly contagious Delta variant, officials said on Friday.

 The government had relaxed social distancing measures starting this month as the daily tally had hovered around 500 over the past couple of months and the country’s vaccination drive accelerated.